idksarah/REAMDE/README.md

 See it in action at github.com/idksarah.
 ```
 After completion, receive an [Octocat](https://thegithubshop.com/collections/collectibles/products/1539555-00-invertocat-pin) or [Copilot](https://thegithubshop.com/collections/collectibles/products/1550348-00-copilot-pin) pin.
+## Requirements
+- Your project must display data from an API
+- Your project must automatically update your profile at least every 24 hours
+- You must track at least 2 hours building on Hackatime
+- You must open source your code on Github
+- Submission must be meaningful
 ## How?
 For your script, use any language you like—eg. Javascript or Python. <br>
 To automate your profile updates, I suggest setting up [Github Actions](https://docs.github.com/en/actions). <br>
 You'll also have to track your time using [Hackatime](https://hackatime.hackclub.com/).<br>
 Last thing you need is a README.md.
 Include the name of your project, a description, a usage guide, and images.<br>
-## Submission Requirements
-- Your project must display data from an API
-- Your project must automatically update your profile at least every 24 hours
-- You must track at least 2 hours building on Hackatime
-- You must open source your code on Github
-- Submission must be meaningful
 ## Project Ideas
 - Art from your Github activity using [Octokit JS](https://github.com/octokit/octokit.js/)
 - A weather display using a [weather API](https://www.weatherapi.com/)